derickwarshaw/universal-react-app-starter/README.md

 ---

 ## Contribute
 This is just an first approach.
-Feel free to contribute by sending a *pull request* or by creating an *issue*.
+Feel free to contribute by sending a *pull request* or by opening an *issue*.